 Building the Future of Blockchain Starts Today

 It’s difficult to overstate the potential of blockchain.
 At the same time, it’s dangerous to view it as a panacea to solve any business challenge or consumer complaint.
-Rather than searching for a “blockchain solution” to every problem, businesses must focus on problems where data integrity is the primary issue.
+Rather than searching for a “blockchain solution”, businesses must focus on problems where data integrity is the issue.

 Similarly, blockchain is not a tool for dazzling consumers with cutting-edge technology.
 We shouldn’t expect to see a future in which the word “blockchain” is emblazoned across every bank and grocery store.